-History of Marijuana.
+History of Marijuana

-Marijuana also referred to as cannabis by most has been with us as far back as the prehistoric times.
-Cannabis plants are argued to have come from central Asia more specifically the areas of Mongolia and southern Serbia.
-As early as when people started cultivating crops, so was marijuana use.
+Marijuana or also referred to as cannabis by most has been with us as far back as prehistoric times.
+Cannabis plants probably originate from central Asia; more specifically the areas of Mongolia and southern Serbia.
+As early as when people started cultivating crops, they have started using marijuana.
 This goes back to nearly 12,000 years.
 Weed has been found in the tombs of noble people in China, dating back to approximately 2500 B.C.
-During the period, it was either used as medicine, for spiritual purposes or its psychoactive effects.
+During the period, people either used it as a medicine, for spiritual purposes, or for its psychoactive effects.

 Most communities among which cannabis was widely used, adopted the use of the herb for various religious and cultural purposes.
 Marijuana held a sacred status among many communities.
 This is especially so in the Indian region during the Vedic period in time dating as far back as 1500 B.C.
 The Greeks also believed that the drug eradicated the feeling of sorrow and anguish after the loss of a loved one.
-Currently, cannabis is a central item in the Rastafarian movement with most of their ceremonies involving heavy use of marijuana to aid in meditation.
+Currently, cannabis is a central item in the Rastafarian movement with most of its ceremonies involving heavy use of marijuana to aid in meditation.

 How did weed become illegal?

 As we mentioned earlier, marijuana was brought into the United States by fleeing immigrants from the Mexican revolution.
 With time, however, racist fears began cropping up.
-The migrant Mexicans were blamed for crimes such as murders, burglary and seducing children after the use of marijuana.
+The migrant Mexicans were blamed for crimes such as murders, burglary, and seducing children after the use of marijuana.
 Police officers in Texas State claimed that marijuana gave the users a lust for blood and violent behaviors that led to committing violent crimes.
-The immigrants were also accused of spreading the substance to American children.
+They even accused the immigrants of spreading the substance to American children.

 Grouping with other harmful drugs

 When the law against cannabis was passed in America, there was insufficient knowledge of the medicinal and non-medicinal aspects of cannabis.
 The herb was generally classified as harmful and dangerous in whatever form.

 With sufficient technical know-how, the medicinal components of Cannabis can be extracted and used.
-Such components include cannabidiol which is an excellent remedy for anxiety and chronic pain.
-The extract has no negative effects and is considered to be perfectly safe for consumption.
-Most medicinal marijuana will lack Tetrahydrocannabinol (THC), which is the component of marijuana that brings about undesired psychoactive effects.
-With the increased knowledge of Marijuana, laws surrounding it have been structured around marijuana used for medicinal purposed and recreation purposes.
+Such components include cannabidiol.
+The extract has no negative effects and is perfectly safe for consumption.
+Most medicinal marijuana will lack Tetrahydrocannabinol (THC).
+That is the component of marijuana that brings about undesired psychoactive effects.
+With the increased knowledge of Marijuana, laws surrounding it consider the use of marijuana for medicinal and recreation purposes.

 Laws against cannabis in different areas of the world.

 The medicinal use of Marijuana is legal in several European countries such as Germany, Greece, Italy, and the Netherlands.
 Medicinal use of marijuana is also legal in Australia and Thailand.
-In these countries, there are restrictions on the particular type of cannabis that is being used.
+In these countries, authorities put restrictions on the particular type of cannabis that people use.
 This is the case for several states in the USA.
-Generally, the use and possession of marijuana in the United States.
+Generally, the use and possession of marijuana in the United States are legal.
 Different individual states, however, have different restrictions regarding the drug.
-Use of cannabis under a doctor’s prescription is legal in 33 states in the US in addition to the district of Colombia.
+The use of cannabis under a doctor’s prescription is legal in 33 states in the US in addition to the district of Colombia.
 Other states have laws regarding the level of THC that should be present in the Marijuana consumed.